 All these things combined have made the US a beacon for non-resident money.
 And it’s no surprise, there are major benefits to banking in the US for non-US citizens.

-We’ve discussed many times before why we don’t think deposit insurance should be a only factor driving you to bank in a certain jurisdiction.
+We’ve discussed many times before why we don’t think deposit insurance should be the only factor driving you to bank in a certain jurisdiction.

 And while most deposit insurance schemes around the world would collapse if there was a major financial crisis, it doesn’t hurt to have deposit insurance in place in case your bank gets in trouble.